 The DPLL is locked to the input clock, and therefore there is a digital control signal from the Digital PLL (DPLL) block being used to steer the FOD.
 This signal will adjust the frequency of the FOD to track the input reference signal the DPLL is locked to.
 So the steerable FOD is acting as a Digitally Controlled Oscillator (DCO) in this mode.
-This steering signal may be copied to any other Satellite or DPLL channel so they track the same input.
 The DPLL logic supports several options on how the phase of the output reacts to changes in which input reference is selected, as well as supporting holdover operation if all relevant inputs are lost.
 For information on how the input reference clock is selected, see DPLL Input Clock Qualification and Selection; for information on DPLL options and operation, see Digital Phase Locked Loop (DPLL).